L400-RTI/Training-material/modules/04 - Ingestion.md

 The push method is the only method available when doing any transformations to the incoming data.
 The transformations are, under the covers, handled by an Azure Streaming Analytics job and that job then pushes the data to the destionation.

 When manipulating data in the Eventstream service, we have the tranformations part of the Eventstream processor.

-(VP:  I don't know if you want to mention that has cost implication since you pay for the underlying ASA job.)
+For each transformation you are implementing. the underlying Azure Streaming Analytics job gets instructions on how to manipulate the data.
+This then results in an added cost for the Eventstream.

 #### Shortcuts